subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 which can also be written as

 $$  f(t,X_t) - f(0,X_0) =  \int_0^t ({\partial f\over{\partial u}} + b{\partial f\over{\partial x}} + {\sigma^2\over 2}{\partial^2 f\over{\partial x^2}} )du + \int_0^t \sigma{\partial f\over{\partial x}} dW_u $$

+Hence the transformed process $f(t,X_t)$ is also a diffusion process with drift and volatility components as given above.

 As an example if